Germany sets no limits on use of J&J COVID-19 shot

-Germany has decided not to impose limits on the use of Johnson & Johnson's (JNJ.N) COVID-19 vaccine, the head of the country's vaccine regulator said on Friday, adding the expert panel that decides on its use will meet next week to evaluate new data.
+BERLIN (Reuters) -Germany has decided not to impose limits on the use of Johnson & Johnson’s COVID-19 vaccine, the head of the country’s vaccine regulator said on Friday, adding the expert panel that decides on its use will meet next week to evaluate new data.

 Klaus Cichutek, the head of the Paul-Ehrlich-Institute, said J&J’s vaccine was safe and effective and that the frequency of reports of an extremely rare clotting issue were 10 times lower than with the AstraZeneca shot.